 5. Make the real world more interesting.

 The interesting thing about technology is that it can simulate real world experiences so well that we may not even feel the need to leave the house.
 Instead of going for a walk in the park, you can travel around the world using Google Earth.
 Instead of having a real conversation, you can text out your thoughts.
 And instead of taking time to eat and exercise, you can snack all day long lost in a world of entertainment and superficial friendships.

 Over time, this can be dangerous.
 Besides increasing sedentary habits, conversational skills deteriorate and interacting with nature is seen as something to witness through a video rather than something to experience with your whole body.
 So, as a parent, you should place an emphasis on your child having real world experiences.

 The way to make the real world matter is by doing interesting things with your children.
 This could range from going on hikes to visiting museums to going to plays.
+There are plenty of ball games kids can play outside too!
 Children love technology because it’s interesting.
 Find ways to make the real world as interesting for your child.
 Simply limiting their use of technology and expecting them to sit around the house or play outside is not going to convince them that the world can be an interesting place.

 Remember That Technology is a Tool

 While everyone understands that technology is a tool, few people who love it, treat it that way.
 Instead they treat it as a lifestyle, as a way to escape from the world of people, places, and things, as a way to live in a happy state as a disembodied consciousness.

 You should teach your children to use technology to solve problems, to answer knowledge-based questions, and to increase productivity.
 It should not be used as a substitute for life.
 In fact, according to Mum.info, you should even have Internet free days to break the addiction and overstimulation of technology.

 Electronics can make a great gift idea for the upcoming holidays, just make sure you know the dangers and how to protect your kids from seeing things they shouldn’t.